In-Tray & E-tray Exercises, Examples & Practice

 Conclusion

 However the in-tray exercise is structured, it is really important that you are calm and collected in your approach.
-This will ensure that you make the best decisions with the available information and you won’t overlook anything significant.

 With an in-tray exercise there are no right or wrong answers.
 Recruiters will simply be looking for how you organise your work and your reasoning behind prioritising each task presented in the in-tray exercise.